/

 ·

-100% Whole Grain Fresh Milled Flour Sourdough for Beginners Whole Grain Fresh Milled Flour Sourdough Bread Recipe for Beginners If you’ve never made any whole grain fresh milled flour sourdough bread (or any bread at all) before, this recipe is exactly where you can start.
+Whole Grain Fresh Milled Flour Sourdough Bread Recipe for Beginners If you’ve never made any whole grain fresh milled flour sourdough bread (or any bread at all) before, this recipe is exactly where you can start.
 With a simple mix of just four ingredients – fresh milled flour, water, salt, and sourdough starter, this is a basic, frugal, lean bread dough.
-It’s the kind of everyday bread you can feel good…
+It’s the kind of everyday bread you can feel good about making and eating day after day.
+You don’t…

 ·